 Her role here echoes Blunt's amazing work in EDGE OF TOMORROW, where she had a similar dynamic with Tom Cruise, another actor best known for his blockbuster action roles.
 Playing Lily’s brother, McGregor, is English actor and comedian Jack Whitehall, who recently starred in the Amazon original series “Good Omens,” and also appeared in Disney’s THE NUTCRACKER AND THE FOUR REALMS.
 Paul Giamatti, who previously worked with Johnson in the epic earthquake movie SAN ANDREAS, also stars as a river harbor master.

 Very Good Bad Guys

 It wouldn’t be a proper Disney adventure without some great villains.
 Our charming leads will square off against a pair of equally charismatic baddies, played by Edgar Ramirez and Jesse Plemons.
 Both actors have experience playing troubled characters: Ramirez, known for his roles in movies like JOY and BRIGHT, earned accolades for his portrayal of late fashion designer Gianni Versace in the second season of “American Crime Story,” and for bringing Venezuelan revolutionary and terrorist Ilich Ramírez Sánchez to life in the extraordinary CARLOS.

 And Plemons, after breaking out as the good-natured Landry on "Friday Night Lights," spent his career playing more challenging (and often villainous) characters in dark TV series like "Fargo," "Black Mirror," and "Breaking Bad."
 But Plemons still knows how to make audiences smile, as he did in the hilarious 2018 comedy GAME NIGHT, pictured above.

-All images courtesy of Walt Disney Pictures.
+All images courtesy of Walt Disney Pictures, unless otherwise noted.